 Debra Tan, Director

-Feng is responsible for the development & execution of China Water Risk’s projects and collaborations.
-He has also given talks on water issues at international academic symposiums, corporate events as well as investor forums.
-Prior to joining China Water Risk, Feng was a qualified senior auditor in an international certification company.
-He has worked with governments, the private sector & NGOs on various projects from renewable energy, energy efficiency improvement to waste treatment as well as compliance assessment of large hydropower projects with dams.
-As the project leader, Feng has worked in most of the provinces in China, Vietnam, Nepal as well as several African countries.
-Aside from auditing, Feng has worked on provincial hazardous waste management and conducted research from urban water ecosystem health assessment to biofuel production from microalgae.
-He also has co-authored a published research paper on eutrophication in China’s West Lake as part of a collaborative project between Zhejiang University & Michigan State University.
+Feng leads CWR’s work in water-nomics integrating economic planning with water risk management at both basin and regional levels.
+His collaborative projects for CWR include the joint policy briefs with China’s Foreign Economic Cooperation Office of the Ministry of Environmental Protection on the water-nomics of the Yangtze River Economic Belt.
+Given Asia’s need to develop within a tight water-energy-climate nexus, Feng also works to expand the water-nomics conversation beyond China into rest of Asia.
+He has given talks on the topic and other water issues at international conferences, academic symposiums, corporate trainings and investor forums.
+Prior to CWR, Feng was a senior auditor in an international certification company where he worked with governments, private developers & NGOs on various climate projects from renewable energy, energy efficiency to waste management as well as dam compliance assessment of large hydropower projects.
+He has led projects in most of the provinces in China, several African countries, Vietnam and Nepal, and conducted research on urban water ecosystem health assessment using remote sensing to feasibility study of biofuel production from microalgae.
 Feng holds a MSc degree in Sustainable Resource Management from Technical University of Munich and a BSc degree in Environmental Science from Zhejiang University.
 See Feng’s articles

 Dawn McGregor, Projects & Network